 I am not seeing all activity in Stripe sync to Klaviyo.

 The most common reason why a Stripe event won't sync to Klaviyo is because there is no email address associated with the event.
-Klaviyo uses an email address to uniquely identify a person.
-Because of this, Klaviyo can’t create a profile for someone who is not associated with an email address.
+Because Klaviyo uses an email address to uniquely identify a person, we can’t create a profile for someone who is not associated with an email address.
 Likewise, Klaviyo can’t link an event to a profile if it is not associated with an email address.

 Keep in mind that first name/last name inputs are not necessarily consistent or unique, so we don’t create profiles based on this information alone.
-Doing so would lead to duplicates and inaccurate tracking.
+Doing so could lead to duplicates and inaccurate tracking.